Probiotics: the Gut-Brain Connection

 Mama Bird Probiotics is crafted for pregnant, breastfeeding, and postpartum mothers to provide gut and brain support for you and your baby.
 The convenient, vegan, once-daily formula also promotes healthy blood glucose levels during pregnancy.

 Paying attention to your gut means a lot more than it used to.
-Now the science shows just how critical that gut feeling really is.
+Now the science shows just how important that gut feeling really is.